 Living alone outside the United Kingdom in the most exceptional compassionate circumstances

-Subject to what is said below, all parents and grandparents under the age of 65 and ‘other dependent relatives’ (outlined below) will need to meet an additional requirement of living alone outside the United Kingdom in the most exceptional compassionate circumstances.
+Subject to what is said below, all parents and grandparents and ‘other dependent relatives’ (outlined below) will need to meet an additional requirement of living alone outside the United Kingdom in the most exceptional compassionate circumstances.
 What amounts to “the most exceptional compassionate circumstances” depends on the specific facts of each case - and, of course, the subjective assessment of the Entry Clearance Officer or Immigration Judge on appeal - but it is a very difficult requirement to satisfy.
 By way of illustration, an applicant would need to show a life-threatening vulnerability or frailty with no one to care for them in their country of origin.

 Long-term personal care